-- Use the information in questions D22 to D29, to compile total cost databases.
-The model per unit total cost is the sum of the costs from the "Cost of Production" section and the costs from the "Administrative, Selling and All Other Costs" section. - If you used standard costs to calculate costs of production, ensure that variances are included in the total cost of production. - Appendix 4 provides the format to be used when responding to this question.
-Please refer to the electronic Excel® file "RB3 2020 IN Exporter RFI Dumping Appendix 4.xlsx" included with this RFI for completion of this Appendix. - D30.
-Using the suggested format for Appendix 4, compile on a model basis, for the POI, the unit total cost for: - (a) all models of subject goods sold to importers in Canada, as listed in Appendix 2.
-Label this "Appendix 4A Total Cost of Goods Export Sales to Canada"; and - (b) all models of domestic goods sold to your domestic customers during the PAP, as listed in Appendix 2.
-Label this "Appendix 4B - Total Cost of Goods - Domestic Sales". - D31.
-Provide a copy of the cost summary sheets as they appear in your model costing system for 10 randomly selected models listed in Appendix 4A for sales to Canada as well as another 10 randomly selected models for goods listed in Appendix 4B for domestic sales.
-This must be accompanied by a full explanation of the cost sheet and its contents, including a legend for any codes used.
-Cost of production data from the selected cost summary sheets should be reconcilable with Appendix 4A and 4B.
-D32.
-Provide a worksheet that includes a reconciliation of the model per unit total cost of production for two of the randomly selected models from Appendix 4A and 4B (one from each) to the cost accounting system (if applicable) and the financial accounting system (general ledger) and then to your financial statements (audited or interim).
+➤ Use the information in questions D22 to D29, to compile total cost databases.
+The product per unit total cost is the sum of the costs from the "Cost of Production" section and the costs from the "Administrative, Selling and All Other Costs" section.

+- > If you used standard costs to calculate costs of production, ensure that variances are included in the total cost of production. - ➤ Appendix 4 provides the format to be used when responding to this question.
+Please refer to the electronic Excel® file "SPT 2021 IN Exporter RFI Dumping Appendix 4.xlsx" included with this RFI for completion of this Appendix. - D30.
+Using the suggested format for Appendix 4A and Appendix 4B, compile on a product basis, for the POI and the PAP, the unit total cost for: - (a) all products of subject goods sold to importers in Canada, as listed in Appendix 1.
+Label this "Appendix 4A Total Cost of Goods Exported to Canada"; and - (b) all products of domestic goods sold to your domestic customers during the PAP, as listed in Appendix 3A.
+Label this "Appendix 4B Total Cost of Goods Sold Domestically". - D31.
+Provide a copy of the cost summary sheets as they appear in your product costing system for 10 randomly selected products listed in Appendix 4A for sales to Canada as well as another 10 randomly selected products for goods listed in Appendix 4B for domestic sales.
+This must be accompanied by a full explanation of the cost sheet and its contents, including a legend for any codes used, and if necessary, translated to English or French.
+Cost of production data from the selected cost summary sheets should be reconcilable with Appendix 4A and 4B. - D32.
+Provide a worksheet that includes a reconciliation of the product per unit total cost of production for two of the randomly selected products from Appendix 4A and 4B (one from each) to the cost accounting system (if applicable) and the financial accounting system (general ledger) and then to your financial statements (audited or interim).
 Provide a narrative explanation of the procedures followed to complete the accounting reconciliation.